Mahendranagar, Sunsari

 There are a number of schools and a higher secondary school in the town and almost all the children go to primary school and higher school.
 The fraction of students continuing their studies to higher level is low because of the low economic status of the people.
 The municipality was previously named Mahendranagar after late king Mahendra.

-Most of the residents are Hindu but there is also a small area of Islamic people in the village.
-The village is rich in temples and there is also a mosque and a church.
+Most of the residents are Hindu but there is also a small area of Muslims in the village.
+The village is rich in temples and also has a mosque and a church.

 At the time of the 2011 Nepal census it had a population of 85,237.

 Climate

 The weather in Barah Municipality is mostly hot.